 Newcomers must register with the Brazilian Federal Police (DPF) within 90 days of their arrival to receive their migration registration card (CRNM) for between a year to three years, depending on their specific visa.

 Permanent visas for Brazil

-Foreigners wishing to live in Brazil can apply for a permanent visa.
-There are several types of permanent visas including those for business, investment, family reunification and retirement.
-Expats over 60 can apply for a permanent visa in order to retire in Brazil, but they are required to prove that they will transfer a certain amount per month to their Brazilian bank account.
+Foreigners wishing to live in Brazil long-term can apply for a permanent visa.
+There are several types of permanent visas including those for investment, family reunification and retirement.
+Some of these visas require expats to have sufficient funds to support themselves during their stay in Brazil, these include investment and retirement visas.

-The requirements for a permanent visa for Brazil are quite stringent and expats wishing to apply for this visa should prepare themselves for a long wait filled with bureaucratic processes and much paperwork.
+The requirements for a permanent visa for Brazil are quite stringent.
+Expats wishing to apply for this visa should prepare themselves for a long wait filled with bureaucratic processes and much paperwork.